Blonde versus brunette rivalry: Research and studies

 A well-publicized 2011 University of Westminster study, however, evaluated how men perceived women who entered a London nightclub as a blonde or a brunette.
 The study, published in the Scandinavian Journal of Psychology, used the same woman and had her dye her hair a different color for each visit.
 After spending some time in the club, she departed and then researchers entered the club and interviewed the men who had engaged her in conversation.
 The results showed that, as a blonde, she was more likely to be approached for conversation than as a brunette.
 However, when the researchers interviewed the men who spoke to her, the men rated her more intelligent and attractive as a brunette than as a blonde.
 Many news organizations covered the story as evidence that blondes were not preferred over brunettes.

+In 2014 a study analyzed the experiences of blonde Swedish women who migrated to Singapore, a country with a large population of Chinese people.
+Swedish women were ranked below Chinese women in the female beauty hierarchy.
+According to the author, the blonde hair of Swedish women reduced their femininity, because it was racialized as a Western trait.
+The authors also noted that these women's Swedish husbands were highly attracted to local East Asian women, which further reduced the self-esteem of the blonde Swedish women.

-In March 2016, a study by the Ohio State University was published in the Economics Bulletin.
+In March 2016 a study by the Ohio State University was published in the Economics Bulletin.
 According to Jay Zagorsky, author of the study, the results show that: "the average IQ of blondes was actually slightly higher than those with other hair colors, but that finding isn't statistically significant."
 He adds: "I don't think you can say with certainty that blondes are smarter than others, but you can definitely say they are not any dumber."

-Another study by the University of Tampa, which also used male and female students, found male students preferred brunette women over blonde women by 40%, while female students preferred brunette women over blonde women by 48% more.
+Another study by the University of Tampa, which also used male and female students, found male students preferred brunette women over blonde women by 40%, while female students preferred brunette women over blonde women by 48%.

 According to Lora Jacobi and Thomas Cash, it has also been shown that blonde women overestimated the percentage of men who would choose blonde hair as their ideal hair color.
-Among blonde women in their study, 92.9 percent rated blond hair as ideal, with half believing that men would choose so as well.
-In reality, only 34.8 percent of men said they preferred women with blond hair.
+Among blonde women in their study, 92.9 percent rated blonde hair as ideal, with half believing that men would choose so as well.
+In reality, only 34.8 percent of men said they preferred women with blonde hair.